Two Pointer Techniques for Linked List Problems

 };

-These are all the techniques for singly linked lists.
-I hope they inspire you.
+These are all the techniques for singly linked lists, and I hope they inspire you.

-Several excellent readers have proposed alternative approaches to the last problem, "Finding the Intersection of Two Linked Lists," which are also included here.
+Several insightful readers have proposed alternative approaches to the final problem "Finding the Intersection of Two Linked Lists" in the comments section, which I will include here.

-Honestly, I did not think of this approach.
-It's a clever transformation!
-However, it's important to note that the problem states you should not alter the original structure of the linked lists, so after transforming the input linked lists into a circular linked list to solve the problem, remember to revert them back; otherwise, you won't pass.
+Honestly, I hadn't thought of this approach, and it is indeed a clever transformation!
+However, it is important to note that the problem specifies not to alter the structure of the original linked lists.
+Therefore, if you solve it by converting the input linked lists into a circular form, remember to revert them back, otherwise, it won't be acceptable.

-Additionally, another reader suggested that since the core of "finding the intersection of two linked lists" lies in having pointers p1
+Additionally, another reader pointed out that since the core of "Finding the Intersection of Two Linked Lists" is to ensure that pointers p1

 and p2

-, you can achieve this by pre-calculating the lengths of the two linked lists.
+simultaneously, you can achieve this by calculating the lengths of the two linked lists in advance.
 The specific code is as follows:

 class Solution {